-A commonly used selective estrogen receptor modulator (SERM) is raloxifene.
+A commonly used SERM is raloxifene.
 This medication is used to treat osteoporosis.
 In postmenopausal women with osteoporosis who have been treated with raloxifene, this medication has been shown to reduce the risk of breast cancer.

 Raloxifene is not yet approved for use in breast cancer treatment.
 Its benefits, compared to tamoxifen, are being evaluated in the STAR prevention trial.
 Some reports have found a lower risk of uterine cancer among women taking raloxifene as compared with women taking tamoxifen.
 The development of uterine cancer is known to be influenced by estrogen-like activity.
 Raloxifene has been associated with an increased risk of blood clots.

 Aromatase inhibitors may be more effective than tamoxifen in both early and advanced stages of breast cancer.
 Aromatase inhibitors work by inhibiting the conversion of androgens into estrogens.
 Androgens are commonly referred to as male hormones, but they are found in both men and women.
 A small amount of androgen is continuously converted into estrogen by the enzyme aromatase.
 Aromatase inhibitors block the action of aromatase, leaving less estrogen available to stimulate estrogen receptors on cancer cells.

 Aromatase inhibitors are used primarily in postmenopausal women.
 These drugs are generally taken by mouth in tablet form on a daily basis.

 When compared to tamoxifen, anastrazole was equally as or more effective than tamoxifen for: